xr-wang/AutoDocking-Pipeline/README.md

 ## Requirements

-- Python 3.6 or above
+- Python 3.6+
-- [AutoDock Vina](http://vina.scripps.edu/) installed and added to PATH
+- AutoDock Vina installed and accessible via `vina` in command line
-- Ligands and receptor prepared in PDBQT format
+- Ligands and receptor files in `.pdbqt` format

 ---